Drona-16/todo-list/README.md

-# todo-list
+# Todo-List
 Hello Everyone
-This webapp is made using MERN, find its link here https://drona-16.github.io/todo-list/
+A simple to do list app to manage your tasks, projects, and team's work.
+In this video series we will create a TodoList, in which we can create, read, update and delete Todos. find its link here https://drona-16.github.io/todo-list/

+Technologies Used:
+Frontend: React.js & Redux
+Backend: Node.js & Express.js
+Database: MongoDB